gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}{{I-D.dijk-core-groupcomm-bis}}.
+Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{I-D.dijk-core-groupcomm-bis}}.
 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} and through Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.
 These include the concept of Group Manager, as the entity responsible for a set of groups where communications are secured with Group OSCORE.
 In this specification, the Group Manager acts as Resource Server.

 This document refers also to the following terminology.

-* Joining node: a network node intending to join an OSCORE group, where communication is based on CoAP {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} and secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
+* Joining node: a network node intending to join an OSCORE group, where communication is based on CoAP {{I-D.dijk-core-groupcomm-bis}} and secured with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 * Joining process: the process through which a joining node becomes a member of an OSCORE group.
 The joining process is enforced and assisted by the Group Manager responsible for that group.